ra0o0f/arangoclient.net/docs/index.md

 using (IArangoDatabase db = new ArangoDatabase("http://localhost:8529", "SampleDB")) {
 	var info = db.CurrentDatabaseInformation();

 	// output: "C:\ArangoDB 2.3.4\var\lib\arangodb\databases\database-179610003747"
 	Console.WriteLine(info.Path);
 }
 ```

-####Creating a new ArangoDatabase object
-Creating `ArangoDatabase` object is a cheap operation and it does not perform any expensive action against database, so it can be create anytime database operation is needed.
+##### Notes on creating new instance of `ArangoDatabase`

+* `ArangoDatabase` instance lifetime should be kept short. this is because it's responsible for change tracking where it is able to update documents partially base on changes you make on a document, So storing it for the application lifetime would be a bad idea (for example you can store it for a asp.net request life cycle)

+*  `ArangoDatabase` instance members are not guaranteed to be thread safe, So in a multi-threaded application you must use a separate instance of `ArangoDatabase`

+* Creating new `ArangoDatabase` does not perform any request against the database, So create as many as you need.
+You can also pass a `DatabaseSharedSetting` object on creating new instance to share settings in all of them.

+##### Methods for creating new instance of `ArangoDatabase`

 One way to create `ArangoDatabase` object is to pass `database` and `url` arguments like above example.
-Another way is by passing a `DatabaseSharedSetting` object, in this way
+Another way is by passing a `DatabaseSharedSetting` object, This way
-you can also set other properties:
+you have the ability to set other properties:

 ```csharp
 var sharedSetting = new DatabaseSharedSetting
 {